 In recent years, food value chain projects have emerged around the world.
 In Nepal, a community irrigation project involving 12 districts helped local farmers achieve their productivity potential; crop yields increased by 20 to 25% and annual income of small and marginal farmers increased between 75% to 96%.
 In Vietnam, financial solutions, training for better agronomic practices, and fair market prices benefited 190 coffee growers on 300 hectares of land and contributed to a 69% yield increase.
 Alliances like Better Life Farming help farmers around the world to rethink agricultural practices for a better crop from introducing mechanized cotton farming in the parched areas of Akola in Maharashtra and implementing drip irrigation in Swaziland and Thailand, among many other initiatives.

 The primary idea behind all these projects is not just to produce more, but to produce sustainably.
-In Netafim, that is exactly what we strive to achieve through our community-irrigation projects in Ramthal and Tarikere in India .
-By applying our smart irrigation solutions to fight scarcity of food, water and land, we’ve contributed to significant progresses in different parts of the world, in a collaborative and partnership-based approach
+In Netafim, that is exactly what we strive to achieve through our community-irrigation projects in Ramthal and Tarikere in India.
+By applying our smart irrigation products and solutions to fight scarcity of food, water and land, we’ve contributed to significant progresses in different parts of the world, in a collaborative and partnership-based approach.

 In Ramthal, private and public sectors collaborated to improve the livelihood of 7,000 farmers, in the world’s largest community irrigation project.
 Under this project, every farmer received water through a cylinder installed in their respective farmlands.
 They were asked to use this cylinder to mix fertilizers and pesticides, which in turn, reduced costs, water and pesticide usage, and increased yields.